AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2024-12-30 UPDATE :

+I have uploaded a new version of JetsonSky : V52_03RC.
+The previous version V52_01RC is removed.

+Some bugs removed.

+Better HDR support for 16 bits captures or 16 bits SER files - Mertens (slow) or Mean (fast)

 **** 2024-12-28 UPDATE :

 I have uploaded a new version of JetsonSky : V52_01RC.
 The previous version V51_05RC is removed.